 Science Writers: Sara Tewksbury, Sarah Derouin

-Graphic Design: Jen Gunderson of 590 Design
+Graphic Design: Jen Gunderson, 590 Design

 Web Design: Research Computing Systems, University of Alaska Fairbanks, Geophysical Institute